 Exposures to foreign exchange rates vary during the financial year depending on the volume of overseas transactions.
-Nonetheless, the analysis above is considered to be representative of the Group's exposures to foreign currency risk.
+Nonetheless, the analysis above is considered to be representative of the Group's and the Company's exposures to foreign currency risk.

 The main areas of financial risks faced by the Group and the Company and the policy in respect of the major areas of treasury activity are set out as follows (cont'd):-